Reduce Rendering Times in Premiere Pro

 Here is the solution, Adobe has an integrated tool in their software files called GPUSniffer.exe

-When you launch GPUSniffer, it will run some bunch of commands from command-line, and when the process is completed, you are good to go to use your computer GPUs.
+When you launch GPUSniffer, it will run some commands from the command line, and when the process is completed, you are good to go to use your computer GPUs.
 Don’t forget to restart your Premiere Pro to see the results.

 Activate GPUs with GPUSniffer